The Conformal Universe II: Conformal Symmetry, its Spontaneous Breakdown and Higgs Fields in Conformally Flat Spacetime: The conformal group and its representations

-4) It performs polar inversion of points $r$ internal to the space--like unit $(n-1)$--D sphere $S$ centered at $a$ and orthogonal to time axis $T$ into points $r' = I_ar$ external to $S$, and vice versa.
+4) It performs the polar inversion of points $r$ internal to the space--like unit $(n-1)$--D sphere $S$ centered at $a$ and orthogonal to time axis $T$ into points $r' = I_ar$ external to $S$, and vice versa.

 5) Functions which are invariant under $I_a$ depend upon kinematic time $\tau$ only.
 Thus, if they vanish near the vertex of the past cone, they also vanish at the infinite kinematic time of the future cone, and vice versa.
-This property has an important implication in that, if $I_0$ is invariant under the spontaneous breakdown of conformal symmetry, in an infinite time the universe reaches the same physical conditions in which it existed just a moment before the symmetry breaking event.
-In other words, the action--integral invariance under $I_0$ is compatible with assuming that the time course of the universe may be described as a transition from the state of an unstable initial vacuum to that of a stable final vacuum with same physical properties.
+This property has an important implication in that, if $I_0$ is invariant under the spontaneous breakdown of conformal symmetry, for very large $\tau$ the universe reaches the same physical conditions as those immediately beforethe symmetry--breaking event.
+In other words, the action--integral invariance under $I_0$ is compatible with the assumption that the time course of the universe may be described as a transition from the state of an unstable initial vacuum to that of a stable final vacuum with the same physical properties.